Skip to main content

 g.
 Proper food handling precautions must always be taken including use of food serving utensils, gloves for anyone handling food, and hair coverings.

-2. Items must be directly related to the organization's mission or goals (i.e., apples sold by the agriculture club, plants sold by the horticulture club, etc.)
+2. Items must be directly related to the organization's mission or goals (i.e., apples sold by the agriculture club, plants sold by the horticulture club, etc.) Items not produced by the organization but related to the organizations mission or to promote school spirit must be purchased outright by the organzations for resales.

-3. Items promoting school spirit (buttons, balloons, etc.) as long as all item are in full compliance with University licensing policies. https://omc.umd.edu/licensing/
+3. Items promoting school spirit (buttons, balloons, etc.) as long as all item are in full compliance with University licensing policies. https://omc.umd.edu/licensing/ Items not produced by the organziation must be purchased outright by the group for re-sale.

 4. Holiday sales (candy/flowers for Valentine's Day or candy for Halloween)